Flight-Free-UK/flight_free_uk_website/source/posts/six-weeks-in-britain.html.markdown

 ---
 published: false
-title: Six weeks in Britain
+title: Six weeks of British summer
 category: travel
 date: 2022-03-20T09:51:01.351Z
 cover_image: /images/uploads/04-2021_podcast_website_thumbnail.jpg
-summary: 6 weeks
+summary: "With six weeks to go travelling, Eddie picked a place he'd not really explored before: the UK."
 author: FlightFree UK
 read_time_minute: 8
 ---
 ## Five years ago I spent five months travelling around the Philippines, New Zealand, Australia, Thailand and Cambodia, to fill a gap between finishing one job and starting another.

-It took going to the other side of the world for me to realise that I should really explore more of the geographical wonders within the cluster of islands where I grew up: the British Isles.
+### It took going to the other side of the world for me to realise that I should really explore more of the geographical wonders within the cluster of islands where I grew up: the British Isles.
 Saving up so much money to go to the opposite side of the planet didn’t really make much sense.

 Fast forward five years, and I now had another between-jobs opportunity, with five weeks of leave accrued from the job I was about to leave, and a delayed start on my new job, giving me six weeks to explore.
 By this point I had already decided to quit flying, having realised the extent of the climate emergency, and the massive emissions that come from travelling by air.
 Where else would I spend my six weeks but in Great Britain?

 The hardest part was deciding where to go and what to do.
 I love nature, so whale and dolphin spotting in the Hebrides was on the list.
 But then there were new adventure sports to try and old ones that I would love to do again: coasteering, canyoning, sea kayaking, kitesurfing, bungee jumping, rock climbing… Or maybe something more gentle, like fell-walking, fishing, foraging, wild camping, or even a silent retreat?
 And don’t forget the world class distilleries, breweries, museums, music festivals, castles and other heritage sites to be found all over the UK.

-> “With so much choice, I kept putting off making a plan.”

 With so much choice, I kept putting off making a plan, only deciding at the last minute that the mountains of Scotland would be a good place to start.
 A friend who had ‘bagged’ all the Munros recommended the Cairngorms, so that’s where I headed, and for the rest of the time, I would see what happened.
 There were already two things in the diary: a music festival on the south coast where I volunteer each year as a roadie, and a family trip to Snowdonia, but apart from that I was happy to make it up as I went along.